 Think it’s crazy to study English at a technological university?
 Think again.
-Our English program attracts students with diverse talents and a passion for much more than just the basics—linguistics, literature, rhetoric, digital media, creative writing, film, communication, diversity studies, languages (Spanish, German, and French), and more.
+Our English program attracts students with diverse talents and a passion for much more than just the basics—linguistics, literature, rhetoric, digital media, creative writing, film, communication, diversity studies, languages (Chinese, Spanish, German, and French), and more.

 The courses you’ll take are open to all Michigan Tech students, so you’ll be surrounded by people with different interests and views.
 And with access to some of the most state-of-the-art media technology available today, you can see why studying English at Michigan Tech is such a smart move.